jotnguyen/Lafferty.co-v2/content/about/_index.md

 ## Hi, I’m Nick.

 I am a digital marketer with a passion for technology and SaaS products based in Austin, Texas.
-Currently working at [Mailgun](https://mailgun.com) where I'm helping define and execute our digital marketing strategy.
+I currently work at [Mailgun](https://mailgun.com) where I'm helping define and execute our digital marketing strategy.

 I enjoy building charts and dashboards, tinkering with websites, and solving problems.